otwcode/otwarchive/CONTRIBUTING.md

 ## Reporting bugs

-We maintain a [JIRA issue tracker](https://otwarchive.atlassian.net) for developers, and a [list of Known Issues](https://archiveofourown.org/known_issues) for [Archive of Our Own](https://archiveofourown.org) users, neither of which are publicly editable.
+We maintain a [Jira issue tracker](https://otwarchive.atlassian.net) for developers, and a [list of Known Issues](https://archiveofourown.org/known_issues) for [Archive of Our Own](https://archiveofourown.org) users, neither of which are publicly editable.